1977 Dietary Recommendations — forty years on

 Since the 1970’s, Diabetes rates have almost doubled.

-If people eating a high carb, low fat diet has corresponded to an increase in obesity, overweight and Diabetes, then what’s the alternative?
+If people eating a high-carb, low-fat diet have corresponded to an increase in obesity, overweight, and Diabetes, it’s time to consider/reconsider the alternatives.

 Joy